awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.md

 ```

 **Note**
-You can’t submit a DROP database request for a database that already has a pending restore or finish restore task\.
+You can't submit a DROP database request for a database that already has a pending restore or finish restore task\.
 To drop the database, use the master login\.
 Or use the user login that most recently restored the database or log with NORECOVERY\.

 #### Snapshot Restore and Point\-in\-Time Recovery Behavior for Partially Restored Databases<a name="SQLServer.Procedural.Importing.Native.Snapshot.Restore"></a>